A Tree Sperner Lemma: A Fixed Point Theorem for Finite Trees

-The constructive nature of Theorem \ref{thm:sperner-tree} and this proof suggests a method for locating an approximate fixed point.
-Namely, choosing a segmentation with a sufficiently small size and using the labelling $\ell$ defined above, start at a leaf and ``move in the direction of the missing labels'' as suggested by the successor function $S$ in the proof of Theorem \ref{thm:sperner-tree}.
+The constructive nature of the Tree Sperner Lemma suggests a method for locating an approximate fixed point in a systematic way.
+Namely, we can choose a segmentation of sufficiently small size, start at any vertex, and ``move in the direction of the missing labels'' as suggested by the proof of Theorem \ref{thm:tree-sperner}.
 This will eventually lead to a fully-labelled edge whose endpoints are approximate fixed points.

+One can also use this method to converge to an actual fixed point.
+In much the same way that homotopy algorithms for Sperner's Lemma can be used to ``home in'' on a fixed point by changing the size of a triangulation as one proceeds.
+In the case of Sperner's lemma, one can, for example, define a triangulation on $\Delta \times \R$ that interpolates between triangulations on $\Delta$ with different mesh sizes; these are called \emph{homotopy algorithms} (e.g., see \cite{todd}, \cite{yang}).
+Similarly, one can construct homotopy algorithms for trees in much the same way, by defining a triangulation on $T \times \R$.